 29main().catch(console.error);

-Note: This example is if you want to add more customisations into your SMTP email, it will take the attributes if the contact exists within Brevo.
-You can this JS code in a file through the command line interface or through the API endpoint for Send a Transactional Email.
+Note: this example adds customizations to your SMTP email.
+It uses the contact’s attributes if the contact exists in Brevo.
+Run this JS code from the command line, or use the Send a Transactional Email API endpoint.